animhotep/tgparser/README.md

   - API_HASH must be a string (no quotes needed in .env file)
   - Double-check for typos in your API_HASH
   - If you get "AUTH_KEY_UNREGISTERED" errors, your credentials may be incorrect
-- Ensure the channel username is entered without the @ symbol
+- Ensure all channel usernames are entered without the @ symbol and are comma-separated
 - Check that your user ID is correct
 - Make sure your phone number is in international format (e.g., +1234567890) with the country code
 - Common API credential errors: